Maaarmotte/ADA2016Project/README.md

 At the end of the project, we expect to deliver the following:
 - An interactive happy map for cities and locations in Switzerland
 - Comparison and description of the processing and methods used

+The data aggregated by location and sentiments can be found in the ./processed/sentiments folder.
+Data extracted from the cluster (not the whole data, only some fields) are in the ./processed folder.
+The ./data_extraction directory contains the scripts to process the data, from raw to the processed version displayed on the map.
+The ./old_scripts directory contains unused scripts, made for the first version of the project.

 ## Timeplan
 #### Checkpoint (Mid December)